So you just got a new Instant Pot. Congratulations!

 Let’s Try the Quick Release

-Back to our pot of water: Push the steam release valve to the venting position using a long-handled spoon or (if you're daring) your finger.
-Just keep your fingers to the side and away from the top of the knob where the steam vents.
+Back to our pot of water: Activate the steam release valve to the venting position.
+Keep your face and fingers away from the top of the knob where the steam vents.

 Open Up the Cooker

 ALWAYS open the cooker with the lid facing away from you and other people.
 Once you see the steam that comes roiling from the open cooker, you’ll know why!

 By the way, the Duo and the Ultra have a nifty feature where you can rest the lid in an open position using notches on the sides of the cooker.

 Want More Practice?
 Bring It Back to Pressure!